Cosmological constraints from the EFT power spectrum and tree-level bispectrum of 21cm intensity maps: Conclusions

 The 1$\sigma$ marginalised errors of our Fisher forecasts, from the whole redshift range, are summarised in \autoref{table:results_table_nl_pessimistic}.
 For $\Lambda$CDM, the precision from P+B is sub-percent on the cosmological parameters $\Omega_{\rm b}$, $\Omega_{\rm c}$, $h$, $n_{\rm s}$, and $A_{\rm s}$.
 For the extended models, \gCDM and \wCDM, these constraints naturally degrade, but the precision on the model parameters is high: 1.27\% on the growth index $\gamma$ and (1\%, 3.8\%) on ($w_0$, $w_a$).

-Compared to the tree-level power spectrum from our previous work \cite{Karagiannis_2022}, we find that EFT model improves precision on $\Omega_{\rm b}$, $\Omega_{\rm c}$, and $h$, due to the additional information from small scales, as probed by the 1-loop power spectrum.
+Previous work that uses the combination of the power spectrum and bispectrum in cosmological constraints is mainly focused on galaxy surveys (see e.g. \cite{Amendola:2023awr} and references cited therein).
+In the case of 21cm intensity mapping, there are cosmological forecasts from the 1-loop power spectrum \cite{Sailer_2021,Pourtsidou:2022gsb}, but we are not aware of other work that combines the 1-loop power spectrum with the bispectrum.
+For the 21cm tree-level power spectrum + bispectrum, the papers \cite{Karagiannis:2019jjx,Karagiannis:2020dpq} investigate future constraints on primordial non-Guassianity.
+Compared to the tree-level power spectrum + bispectrum forecasts from our previous work \cite{Karagiannis_2022}, we find that the EFT model improves precision on $\Omega_{\rm b}$, $\Omega_{\rm c}$, and $h$, due to the additional information from small scales, as probed by the 1-loop power spectrum.
 However, this is not the case for $A_s$ and $n_s$, which are less sensitive to this regime.
 The comparison with \cite{Karagiannis_2022} also demonstrates the potential of the EFT power spectrum in breaking parameter degeneracies.
 This is clearly seen in the contour plots of \autoref{fig:lcdm_PB_nl}--\autoref{fig:w0wacdm_P_B_PB_nl}.

 Finally, for the redshift-dependent parameters, we find a sub-percent precision for most redshifts on $D_A, H$, and within 1-2\% for most redshifts on $f$ (\autoref{fig:distances_f_biases}, upper panels).
 The precision on the linear clustering bias $b_1$ is sub-percent, for most redshifts, while for the quadratic biases it reaches $\sim$5\% from the joint analysis at high redshifts (\autoref{fig:distances_f_biases}, lower panels).